Sebastián Sichel: Political career

 In the 2013 parliamentary elections, he ran for the position of deputy for the districts of Las Condes, Vitacura and Lo Barnechea.
 His bid was supported by the Public Force movement.
 The party later became the Citizens party (Ciudadanos), which was founded by Andrés Velasco, a former minister of Michelle Bachelet.

 In a controversial move, he resigned from the Christian Democratic Party in 2015, distancing himself from emblematic figures such as Claudio Orrego, whose presidential candidacy Sichel worked for in 2013.
 In 2016, he was on the verge of becoming a presidential candidate of the Citizens party for the 2017 Chilean general election.

+From 2013 to 2018, he served as the executive president of the Plural Chile Study Center, representing it in hearings regulated by lobbying legislation.
+He was also the executive director of the public issues business network Giro País and a partner at Paréntesis Comunicaciones.
+During Sichel's presidency at Plural Chile, the foundation received $225,000 in 2017 from Open Society Foundations, established by Hungarian-American investor George Soros, for a two-year term.

+In 2016, Plural proposed eliminating the law that prohibits hiring more than 15% foreign employees.
+Sichel argued that, in the immigration debate, Chile Vamos had shown "irresponsibility," creating "an anti-immigration climate that is exactly the opposite of what the country needs today. (...)
+The study shows that many are making blunders to capture votes without addressing the issue seriously. (...)
+Economic growth is unfeasible without immigration as one of the vectors driving that growth."

 On 19 November 2017, he decided to publicly support Sebastián Piñera, distancing himself from Andrés Velasco.